ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 Update pending: 0x4f4aaeb29ed48e88dd653a81f0b05d4df64a86c99d4e83b5bfeb0f0006b0e55b
 ```

-Similar to the method invocations in the previous section which only read contract state, transacting methods also require a mandatory first parameter, a `*bind.TransactOpts` type, which authorizes the transaction and potentially fine tunes it:
+Similar to the method invocations in the previous section which only read contract state, transacting methods also require a mandatory first parameter, a `*bind.TransactOpts` type, which authorizes the transaction and potentially fine-tunes it:

 - `From`: Address of the account to invoke the method with (mandatory)
 - `Signer`: Method to sign a transaction locally before broadcasting it (mandatory)